 - She is currently involved in various research projects to improve the improvement progress for all stroke survivors.

-- Her own stroke highs & lows blog – A Rocky Stroke Recovery – has over worldwide 30,000 hits in just 18 months.
+- Her own stroke highs & lows blog – Stroke Recovery Tips !!

 Guest Blogger - Joyce Hoffman

 - Formerly, Joyce Hoffman was a columnist for the Philadelphia Daily News and a consumer News writer for Channel 3, KYW-TV.